smarinovic/smarinovic.github.io/_posts/2020-06-10-Custom-Encoder.md

 }
 ```

 By stepping thu program with GDB we can observe shell code decoding.
-ESI register is used for storing pointer to beggining of encoded shellcode.
+ESI register is used for storing pointer to beginning of encoded shellcode.
-At the beggining of decoding stub we can see that ESI register is pointing to the beggining of encoded shellcode which is located at memory address: ```0x404067```.
+At the beginning of decoding stub we can see that ESI register is pointing to the beginning of encoded shellcode which is located at memory address: ```0x404067```.

 ```
 gdb-peda$ info register esi
 esi            0x404067            0x404067
 ```

-So in order to observe decoing, we will monitor first 10 bytes starting at ```0x404067``` memory address.
+So in order to observe decoding, we will monitor first 10 bytes starting at ```0x404067``` memory address.
 Before decoding starts we can see that memory address ```0x404067``` contain encoded shell code (0x3e, 0x90, 0xcf, 0x90, 0x3e, 0x90 ...)

 * Initial data on address ```0x404067```